Jimmydalecleveland/gatsby3-blog/src/markdown-pages/cross-env-for-environment-variables.md

 You could stop here in many situations but you have two potential problems before you.

-First, anyone using your project on a non-windows machine essentially has the same problem you just fixed for yourself.
+First, anyone using your project on a non-Windows machine essentially has the same problem you just fixed for yourself.

 Second, and perhaps more impacting to you, is that any server your scripts run on are likely going to be Linux machines.
 This means when you deploy your code to your server, none of your scripts will run.
 Some people opt to just write separate scripts, which works but is a bit clunkier than the common solution, imo.